by Judy Zeitler

 Ohio, USA

 While I was in grade school, my father lost his job.
 The company where he had worked for 21 years moved to Arkansas.
-He had an eighth-grade education, and finding a job that would come close to paying the same as his union job would be difficult.
+He had an eighth-grade education, and finding a job that paid close to the same as his union job would be difficult.

 The training was not easy, but my father had a lot of real-world experience.
 He studied and worked hard to complete the training.
-He started a new job not long after completing the training.
+He started a new job not long after.
 My brothers and I learned a lot from watching our father go back to school to better himself.

 She took the offer, even though she was years out of school and had three children at home.
-It meant she had to work part-time at night, take classes during the day and take care of her house and children.
-The family pitched in to cook and clean, but I know it was nearly impossible to get everything done.
+It meant she had to work part-time at night, take classes during the day, and take care of her house and children.
+The family pitched in to cook and clean, but it was nearly impossible to get everything done.

 I graduated from college years ago and have a son who is a senior in high school.
 I am considering returning to school to get my master’s degree, and my husband is planning to return to college to become a teacher.
 I know the work will be hard, but I have never forgotten how my parents worked hard to better themselves.

-They did more than improve themselves, though.
-They also showed their children and grandchildren not to be afraid of trying, that you’re never too old to go back to school, and that you can learn as long as you live.
+And they did more than improve themselves.
+They showed their children and grandchildren not to be afraid of trying, that you’re never too old to go back to school, and that you can learn as long as you live.

 So much has changed.
 We lost dad in 2019 at the age of 87 after a long fight with Alzheimer’s.
 My mom is still with us.
 I did finished my MBA and am working as a Project Manager.